 Building on that collaboration, we also recruited a unique faculty member, Dan Buckland, MD, PhD whose expertise focuses on astronautics and robotics.
 This collaboration has also had a synergistic impact on other research lines within Emergency Medicine, such as hyperbarics and ED operations.
-Mitchell Veverka, as a resident research fellow, received an R38 award to study photoacoustic imaging with Junjie Yao, PhD, for two years.
+Learn more about the Duke Acute Care Technology Laboratory (DACTL), led by Dr. Buckland.

 All of these are examples of partnerships typified by MedX.